Pyogenics/WOTBSCPGFormat/docs/SCG.md

 ## Polygon group

 - Name: always `"PolygonGroup"`
-- Id: an 8 byte Buffer and can be interpreted as a `uint64`.
+- Id: an 8 byte buffer and can be interpreted as a `uint64`.
 - Cube texture coordinates count: how many coordinates for a cube texture is in this group.
 - Index count: the number of entries in `indices`.
-- Index format: the format of `indices`; 0 means `indices` is an array of `uint16` and 1 means an arrag of `uint32`.
+- Index format: the format of `indices`; 0 means `indices` is an array of `uint16` and 1 means an array of `uint32`.
 - Indices: the indices of the mesh as an array of integers.
-- Packing: TODO
+- Packing: it is unknown what this does; doesn't seem to affect the mesh.
 - Primitive count: the number of primitives in `vertices`.
 - Render hardware interface primitive type: what type of vertices is in `vertices`.
 - Texture coordinates count: the number of texture coordinates in `vertices`.